 Face to face appointments for Access to Work (NI) have been temporarily suspended.

 Payments to participants on the programme will continue to be processed by a limited number of available staff and contingencies have been put in place to make sure this continues.

 The programme works with a number of key stakeholders who provide support to Access to Work (NI) participants and subsequently this may change the level of support available to all participants due to the ongoing COVID-19 pandemic.

 Appointments at Jobs and Benefits offices

-Face to face appointments in the Jobs & Benefits office continue to be suspended so you will not be asked to attend your local office currently.
+Face to face appointments in the Jobs and Benefits office continue to be suspended so you will not be asked to go to your local office currently.

 From 15 July 2020 claimant commitments have been introduced for all Universal Credit new claims only.
 Your work coach will contact you by telephone to discuss what activities you can do to help you move into employment and to offer support.

 You will be given notice of your telephone appointment on your journal.
 It is important that we have this conversation with you as part of your Universal Credit application process.